shihab741/video_and_text_cms/readme.txt

 =====================================
 Note:
 =====================================

-1. You can also check the project live on http://video.cyber-workshop.com/
-2. Screenshots of frontend and admin panel are included with the repository (‘project-screenshots’ folder),
+1. Screenshots of frontend and admin panel are included with the repository (‘project-screenshots’ folder),
-3. Database is included with the repository (‘project-database’ folder)
+2. Database is included with the repository (‘project-database’ folder)